 This guide should help you to use SpeakApp most effectively.
 You may find the topic you are interested in by using your browser interface (Ctrl+F or Cmd+F).
 At any time in the application you can invoke a contextual help by pressing F1 or by clicking Help link in the footer.

 If you cannot find a relevant answer here or you have some questions, please contact us.

-The officially supported browsers are the default stable versions of Chrome, Firefox, Opera and Vivaldi, but our users seamlessly run SpeakApp in the latest Safari, Chromium, Iron, Brave and other web browsers as well.
+The officially supported browsers are the latest stable versions of Chrome, Firefox and Safari, but our users seamlessly run SpeakApp in Edge, Chromium, Opera, Vivaldi, Iron, Brave and other web browsers as well.
 Basically, any HTML5 browser with full WebRTC support is considered a web browser.

 It goes without saying you have to have some microphone and speakers, headphones or earphones to be able to speak up and hear other participants.
 You can test your audio setup anytime.